 One of Pleasanton’s home-grown restaurants is celebrating a milestone 30-year anniversary this month.

 Strizzi’s has anchored the corner of Main and St. Mary streets since 1989.
 It was owner Ray Bartolomucci Jr.’s second Strizzi’s location, but he was bringing it to his hometown of Pleasanton.
 He’s lived in Pleasanton Valley since before opening the restaurant.
 He and his wife have raised their four children here.

-He and his team are throwing 30th anniversary celebrations at all locations Strizzi’s in Livermore (opened in 1996) and Fremont (opened in 2006) with special menus, special pricing on desserts such as their famous sour-dough bread pudding, special $30 wine, dinner and brunch specials and $10 entrees to go.
+He and his team are throwing 30th anniversary celebrations at all locations: Strizzi’s in Livermore (opened in 1996) and Fremont (opened in 2006) with special menus, special pricing on desserts such as their famous sour-dough bread pudding, wine specials, dinner and brunch specials and $10 entrees to go.

 Opening the Pleasanton site required some extra political exertion.
 The police chief at the time, Bill Eastman, had prioritized cleaning up Main Street and its bars and drinking on sidewalks.
 The City Council had passed an ordinance that made drinking alcohol in public a violation, even on private property such as drinking a beer with a neighbor on your front lawn.
 (To my knowledge, it was never enforced at this level, but it was on the books).